igordrsilva/igordrsilva/README.md

 # Hey there!
 ### My name is Ígor and I live in Brazil.
-I work as a support assistent at [@Minha Biblioteca Católica](https://bibliotecacatolica.com.br/).
+I work as a junior analyst at [@Minha Biblioteca Católica](https://bibliotecacatolica.com.br/).

 ##